tochsner/phylogenetic-tree-posterior-datasets/README.md

 # Phylogenetics Datasets

 This repository contains a collection of published phylogenetic datasets.
-The collections focuses on posterior trees obtained using Bayesian MCMC methods like BEAST2, MrBayes or RevBayes.
+We focus on posterior trees obtained using Bayesian MCMC methods like BEAST2, MrBayes or RevBayes.
 Having these datasets in a single place makes it easier for method developers to validate their methods on a wide range of real-word datasets.

 ## 🚀 Getting started